janbodnar/JasperReports-Skolenie/examples/text-space/README.md

 ```

 The `processText` function splits the text by one or more newline characters & builds
-a new text where the text is one newline after the title.
+a new string where the content is one newline after the title.